Computer-and-Information-Science/cisc230-radix-sort/README.md

 provided in the starter code.

-Although not required for this assignment, you might consider using *vector*s for you buckets, as vectors are abstractions of dynamic arrays.
+Although not required for this assignment, you might consider using *vector*s for your buckets, as vectors are abstractions of dynamic arrays and easier to work with than ordinary arrays (the first parameter to the *sort* function, however, must remain as an ordinary array).
 You can declare an array of 10 vectors, with indexes 0 through 9, as follows:

 ```C++